Yamato-Security/hayabusa/README.md

 ## Caution: Anti-Virus/EDR Warnings

+You may receive an alert from anti-virus or EDR products when trying to run hayabusa or even just when downloading the `.yml` rules as there will be keywords like `mimikatz` and suspicious PowerShell commands in the detection signature.
-You may receive warning from anti-virus or EDR when trying to run hayabusa.
-These are false positives so you may need to configure your security products to allow running hayabusa.
-If you are worried about malware, please check the hayabusa source code and compile the binaries yourself.
+These are false positives so will need to configure exclusions in your security products to allow hayabusa to run.
+If you are worried about malware or supply chain attacks, please check the hayabusa source code and compile the binaries yourself.

 ## Windows